susan-davis/stellar-core/EPISODES.md

 ### 105: 	*Through Scudding Drifts, the Rainy Hyades*

 An ion storm threatens the Eridanus, forcing her to seek new Energon crystals from a pre-industrial planet.
 Fly ship into sector; storm is unavoidable.
 Limp under reactionless to nearest E-class planet, and land.
 Proceed on foot to hunt for crystals; get caught up in medieval drama with locals.

-Include the Quellans in this?
-A *Friday’s Child/Private Little War/Errand of Mercy* scenario, in which the Quellans are behind the other end of the medieval drama, and Ship Leader Qavolneq is set up as the local overlord, could add to this, and make the segue to 106 smoother.
+A *Friday’s Child/Private Little War/Errand of Mercy* scenario, in which the Quellans are behind the other end of the medieval drama, and Ship Leader Qavolneq is set up as the local overlord.

+- *How does the ship encounter the storm?*
+- *How does the ship get from the storm to the planet?*
+- *Why is the Quellan presence a secret until the PC encounters them?*
+- *What do the locals want for their crystals?*
+- *What's the nature of the local drama?*

-**The End:** PC dies; Eridanus doesn't survive ion storm.
+**The End:** PC dies; *Eridanus* doesn't survive ion storm.

-**Bad Ending:** Eridanus is wrecked, but contacts Exploration Command.
+**Bad Ending:** *Eridanus* is wrecked too badly to take off again, but the crew can still make the main plot go, and contact Stellar Command for rescue.

 **Fair Ending:**